aadi1405/IDS706_Project4_AJ/README.md

 2) Created empty files - Makefile, requirements.txt, main.py, Dockerfile, mylib/__innit__.py
 3) Populate Makefile
 4) Set up continous integration
+5) Build a cli using python fire library

 # putting the steps inside that are the life cycle of the project